Extreme Classification by Microsoft Research

 How to speed things up: Slice

-Slice stands for Scalable Linear Extreme Classifiers (not the best acronym but okay).
+Slice stands for Scalable Linear Extreme Classifiers (not the best acronym, but okay).

-It then evaluates the classifiers for only the labels active in that region, incurring just (\log(L)) prediction costs.
+It then evaluates classifiers only for the labels that are active in that region, resulting in a prediction cost of roughly (\log L).

 During training